State Digital Learning Plan

 New Hampshire has a state digital learning plan.

 New Hampshire supports the National Educational Technology Plan and the technology plan is outlined by our Minimum Standards for School Approval in the ICT Literacy program requirements.
-We do have a technology planning toolkit.

 State Requirements for District Digital Learning Plans